Shrinking SSL certificate lifespans are here. Manual management won’t keep up.

 47-day SSL/TLS certificates will be the new standard in 2029

-The newly approved measure, initially proposed by Apple and endorsed by Sectigo in January 2025, will gradually reduce certificate lifespans from the current 398 days to 47 days through a phased approach.
+The approved CA/B Forum measure will gradually reduce certificate lifespans from the current 398 days to 47 days through a phased approach.

 Ballot SC-081v3 formally passed on April 11th, 2025, putting the phased reduction into effect with the following enforcement dates: